datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 - Complexity hotspots: payment_processor.py (cyclomatic complexity: 15)
 ```

-The difference is dramatic.
+The difference is real big.
 With MCP, your LLM transforms from a passive text generator into an active assistant that can:

 - **Discover Available Actions**: The LLM knows what tools it can use in your environment
 - **Execute Safely**: All actions are sandboxed and permission-controlled
 - **Chain Operations**: Complex multi-step workflows happen automatically
 - **Provide Real Insights**: Instead of generic advice, you get specific, actionable findings

-MCP transforms your LLM from a text generator into an orchestration engine that can interact with your entire data stack.
+MCP transforms your LLM from a text generator into an orchestration engine that can interact with your entire tech stack.

 **Popular MCP servers and tools (ecosystem status August 2025):**
 - [MCP Protocol](https://www.anthropic.com/news/model-context-protocol) — Universal standard by Anthropic, OpenAI joined steering committee